Ballad Health, ETSU partner with Harvard for study of rural hospitals

 “Recent data suggest that many hospitals in these small markets are struggling financially and failing to keep pace with the adoption of the latest technology and best practices,” the company added.

 According to the statement, the study will research how small hospital markets in rural areas have changed, and will also look for “predictors of hospital closure and acquisition.”
-It will also investigate hospital services and expenses in those markets have evolved and how they’re impacted by closures and mergers.
+It will also investigate how hospital services and expenses in those markets have evolved and how they’re impacted by closings and mergers.

-“Health policy should be driven by the facts, and this analysis will provide much-needed information about the dynamics in rural and non-urban markets and what happens to health care in those markets due to a variety of pressures these hospitals face,” Alan Levine, CEO of Ballad Health, said.
+“Health policy should be driven by the facts, and this analysis will provide much-needed information about the dynamics in rural and non-urban markets and what happens to health care in those markets due to a variety of pressures these hospitals face,” said Alan Levine, CEO of Ballad Health.

 “Given the massive number of rural and non-urban hospitals that are failing financially, we hope this study, wherever the data takes it, will inform future policy decisions by Congress, the administration and other enforcement agencies as we try to better understand why so many hospitals are struggling,” Levine added.
 “Once we have this information, it could prescribe a new path forward.”

-ETSU’s Center for Rural Health Research was launched last July through a partnership between Ballad Health, Tennessee Governor Bill Lee and the Tennessee Legislature.
-Ballad Health made a $15 million contribution commitment to fund the Center, and the state made a $10 million contribution commitment.
+ETSU’s Center for Rural Health Research was launched last July through a partnership between Ballad, Tennessee Gov. Bill Lee and the Tennessee legislature.
+Ballad Health made a $15 million contribution commitment to fund the center, and the state made a $10 million commitment.

-“ETSU’s highly ranked public health program will combine with the best health care economics team in the country at Harvard to build knowledge that will help bridge research and policy gaps in rural and non-urban health,” Wykoff said.
+“ETSU’s highly ranked public health program will combine with the best health care economics team in the country at Harvard to build knowledge that will help bridge research and policy gaps in rural and non-urban health,” he added.

 Post a comment as